Estadio Santiago Bernabéu

 The Bernabéu was together with Camp Nou playing venue of the Euro 1964 Championships, hosting one of the two semi-finals and the final between Spain and the Soviet Union (2-1).

-Towards the end of the 1970s, the stadium had already started to age, and at one time even plans were made to build a new stadium in the north of the city.
+Towards the end of the 1970s, the stadium had already started to age, and club officials started making plans to build a new stadium in the north of the city.

-However, with the perspective of the 1982 World Cup it was instead decided to renovate the Bernabéu, which included the construction of a roof that covered the three two-tiered stands and the installation of seats in half of the stadium.
+However, with the perspective of the 1982 World Cup it was instead decided to renovate the Bernabéu, which included the construction of a roof over the three two-tiered stands and the installation of seats in half of the stadium.
 As a result, capacity was reduced to 90,800 places.

 In the 1990s, UEFA required the stadium to become an all-seater, which would have reduced capacity to 50,000 seats.
 Club president Mendoza therefore started an extensive redevelopment program that included extending the third tier over the entire stadium, the creation of corporate facilities, and four access towers in each corner of the stadium.
 Works started in 1992 and were completed two years later.